 The steps to become a customs agent include meeting the education requirements and also passing a background check.
 In the wake of the terrorist attacks on September 11, 2001, public attention focused on issues such as port security and border control.
 Yet the enforcement of these responsibilities dates back to the founding of the United States.
 At the time, the government only collected revenue from tariffs on imported goods and raw materials.

 The initial corps recruited to supervise collection and verification became known as the United States Customs Service.
-Following the assaults on the World Trade Center and the Pentagon, agencies were reorganized, combining the customs and collection functions with border control operations.
+Following the assaults on the World Trade Center and the Pentagon, agencies reorganized.
+They combined the customs and collection functions with border control operations.
 The new entity is the U.S. Customs and Border Protection (CBP) under the umbrella of the Department of Homeland Security.

 Educational and Work Requirements

-Entry level status for new CBP officers is GS-5.
+Entry-level status for new CBP officers is GS-5.
 This refers to the compensation level under the General Schedule maintained by the federal Office of Personnel Management.
 GS-5 requires a bachelor’s degree (or equivalent) from a 4-year, regionally accredited institution of higher education.
-This condition may be qualified by sufficient work experience that enables the candidate to utilize strong communication skills, ability to apply standards and capacity to exercise leadership of a team or organization.
+This condition may be qualified by sufficient work experience that enables the candidate to utilize strong communication skills, ability to apply standards, and capacity to exercise leadership of a team or organization.

 Physical and Mental Fitness Tests